jjfraney/xava-my-school/README.md

 ------------------

 The tomcat in openxava distribution is version 6.0.20 (2008), currently available is 6.0.36.
-If you want to use a fresher version
+If you want to use a fresher version.

 1. copy the datasource defininitions from openxava distribution's tomcat/conf/context.xml
 2. copy some jar files from openxava distribution's tomcat/lib: ejb.jar, jta.jar, jasper-jdt.jar